heiskr/u/README.md

 **Allowed Reference Names**

-Reference names may start with `$` or `~`, any letter `a-z` or `A-Z` as well as any unicode letter from any spoken language or mathematics; reference names cannot start with a digit.
-The remainder of the reference name may use any letters `a-z` or `A-Z` as well as any unicode letter from any spoken language or mathematics, or any digit; the remainder of the reference name cannot use punctuation including `$` or `~`.
+Reference names may start with `$` or any letter `a-z` or `A-Z` as well as any unicode letter from any spoken language or mathematics; reference names cannot start with a digit.
+The remainder of the reference name may use any letters `a-z` or `A-Z` as well as any unicode letter from any spoken language or mathematics, or any digit; the remainder of the reference name cannot use punctuation including `$`.
 When using Latin languages, use camelCase.
 You may only use `_` to ignore references when destructuring.

 **Keywords**